WhatsApp/erlfmt/doc/FormattingDecisionComments/Readme.md

 # Analysis of comments

-We have conducted a deeper analysis of comments in several code bases.
+We have conducted 2 deeper analyses of comments in several code bases:

-We looked at how popular the number of percentages, standalone, aligned and directly following comments are.
+  - We looked at how popular the number of percentages, standalone, aligned and directly following comments are, see the analysis [here](./types.md).
-You can see the analysis [here](./types.md).
+  - We also looked at how popular each number of percentages are for comments above the module attribute, see the analyses [here](./module_comments.md).

 standalone example:
 ```erlang